-NOTICE: All hunters and trappers must possess the proper Indiana licenses and tags.
-Camp Atterbury permits and bag limits do NOT replace Indiana DNR requirements.
+NOTICE: All hunters and trappers must possess the proper Indiana and/or federal licenses and tags.
+Camp Atterbury permits and bag limits do NOT replace Indiana DNR or federal requirements.

 Season Information (Click HERE for Season Schedule)